Standard Tools

 Computer

 The computer() tool provides models with a computer desktop environment along with the ability to view the screen and perform mouse and keyboard gestures.
-The computer tool is based on the Anthropic Computer Use Beta reference implementation and works with any model that supports image input.

 Configuration